91st Academy Awards: Ceremony information

-In October 2018, the Academy hired film producer Donna Gigliotti and television producer Glenn Weiss to oversee production of the 2019 ceremony.
+On October 22, 2018, the Academy hired film producer Donna Gigliotti and television producer Glenn Weiss to oversee production of the 2019 ceremony.
 "Donna and Glenn will infuse new energy and vision into this 91st awards presentation, and we are excited about a broad-based creative relationship with these two artists", Academy President John Bailey said in a press release announcing the decision.
 Furthermore, AMPAS CEO Dawn Hudson added, "We're thrilled to work with someone as passionate about the Academy as Donna Gigliotti — an Oscar winner and multiple nominee.
 She and the now-famous Glenn Weiss are committed to making the most of the innovations we've embraced for our 91st Oscars."
-In response, co-producer Gigliotti expressed gratitude saying, "I'm grateful to the Academy and ABC for entrusting me with this very special opportunity.
-I'm sure it will prove to be a humbling, exhilarating and completely unique experience.
-Thankfully, I will have Glenn Weiss by my side every step of the way!"
-Weiss also released a statement which read, "I'm so looking forward to being back to help celebrate and honor the film industry and all the talented people behind this year's movies.
-And I am 'co-excited' to be co-producing this year's show with Donna Gigliotti!"

-Two months later, Gigliotti and Weiss initially selected actor and comedian Kevin Hart to host the ceremony.
-However, he resigned from his position shortly after his selection after it was revealed that Hart made jokes that contained anti-gay slurs and language.
+On December 4, 2018, Deadline Hollywood reported that actor and comedian Kevin Hart was considered as the host by the Academy and ABC.
+On the same day he announced via Instagram that he would host the show.
+Afterwards, social media used reminded about anti-gay slurs and language is his old tweets and stand-up routines nearly a decade ago.
+In a response, the Academy warned him that if he wouldn't apologize, he would be dismissed.
+On December 6, 2018, he announced that he resigned from hosting, arguing that he had already apologized multiple times and adding: "I'm not going to continue to go back and tap into the days of old when I've moved on and I'm in a completely different place in my life."
 He also added he did not want to be a "distraction" to the ceremony in light of the controversy.
 The following February, broadcaster ABC Entertainment chief Karey Burke announced that the festivities would proceed without a host.
 During an interview at the Television Critics Association press tour, Burke stated, "The main goal, which I was told, was the Academy promised ABC last year after a very lengthy telecast to keep the show to three hours.
 Producers wisely decided not to have a host and to go back to having the presenters and movies be the stars, and that be the best way to keep the show at a brisk three hours."

 Other people participated in the production of the ceremony.
-Production designer David Korins designed a new stage for the show.
+Production designer David Korins designed a new stage for the show, featuring 41,000 Swarovski crystals, thousands of Swarovski beads and pearls, as well as roses.
 Randy Thomas served as announcer for the ceremony.
 Musician Rickey Minor was hired as music director and conductor.
 Queen + Adam Lambert performed a medley of the songs "We Will Rock You" and "We Are the Champions" as part of the program's opening number.